 Three days of snow camping and cross-country skiing

 It’s generally not cool to wake up your tent mate, especially on a winter camping trip when it’s really cold and very early.
 But the stunning sunrise over Crater Lake isn’t something you see every day, so I shook my husband, Brendan, awake.
-From the door of our tent, we had a perfect view of North America’s deepest lake, set in the sunken caldera of an ancient volcano.
+From the door of our tent, we had a perfect view of the deepest lake in the U.S., set in the sunken caldera of an ancient volcano.
 As the sun eased over the eastern rim, the snow around our campsite blushed pink, and Wizard Island, the tree-studded cinder cone in the lake, glowed a bluish white.
 Not a bad way to begin our second day of cross-country skiing.

 This was our first trip to Crater Lake.
 And while its exquisite beauty lands it on many must-see lists, I’ve always imagined a winter visit when an average 44 feet of snow covers the rim road, closes the north entrance and thins the crowds.
 We plotted a three-day clockwise course around the 30-mile Rim Drive, hoping for an extreme experience of this national icon.